thirdelement/sneaker-dadi/TESTING.md

 - The search box shows an error if no search term entered.
 - The cart button is highlighted yellow if products are present and shows the correct number of items.
 - The Profile/Product Management drop-down menu shows Profile for authenticated users and Product Management for Site Owners.
-- The navbar togger is shown on smaller screen sizes and menu items display correctly.
+- The navbar toggler is shown on smaller screen sizes and menu items display correctly.

 ### Header
 - Shop Women’s and Shop Men’s buttons link correctly.